suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

-While the original motivating use case of this document was firmware encryption, the use of SUIT manifests has been extended to other use cases requiring integrity and confidentiality protection, such as
+While the original motivating use case of this document was firmware encryption, the use of SUIT manifests has been extended to other use cases requiring integrity and confidentiality protection, such as:

 - software packages,
 - personalization data,